At Redwood Hill Farm, we have a small home chicken flock.

-We have Americanas who lay green eggs.
+We have Americanas who lay green/blue eggs.
 Their main distinction from the other chickens is the feathers on their cheeks.
-Over the years, they have become our favorite breed.
-They tend to be friendly and loving so we have mostly this type of breed.
+Over the years, they have become our favorite breed as they tend to be friendly and loving.
 Cream Legbars are another egg-laying breed.
 They lay blue eggs.
 They have a feathery poof on the top of their head.
 Cream Legbars are a heritage breed.
 This breed does not lay as many eggs as the others.
 However, they produce eggs longer than the other breeds that have a beautiful blue to a green hue.

 Like all the goats on our free-range farm, our hens have names too!

-This year (2020) baby chicks were difficult to buy at the feed store.
+During the Covid pandemic, baby chicks were difficult to buy at the feed store.
 As an experiment, we took 10 eggs and put them under a broody hen.
 A broody hen does not produce eggs but wants to lay on the eggs to hatch them.
-Out of the 10 eggs, 2 hatched about 20 days after we put them under the hen.
-The broody hen either pushed out the other eggs from under her over the 20 days or they never hatched.
-It was a fun experience and we have KFC and Chick-Fil-A to to raise here on the farm.
+Out of the 10 eggs, 2 hatched about 20 days after we put them under the hen, they are pictured to the right with Colton.

 Greens are an important source of nutrition for the chickens.